iq-coryp/documentation-testing/pages/concepts/product-library.md

 This Product will only be visible by the Company that created it.

+Using our iTunes metaphor, a user can add a home video (Custom Product) to their library (Retailer Catalog).
+A home video would not exist in the iTunes Store (Product Library), and once added the home video would only exist in the user's own library - you would not want everyone seeing your home videos!

 ### Curation

 Products are funneled into the Product Library through a number of different channels.